rodekruis/GlobalTropicalCycloneModel/analysis/03_new_model_training/05_Moving_Average.md

 # Simple Moving Average(Running Mean)

+## NOTE: This notebook uses total buildings

+## which is no longer in the feature data set

 It is used to observe how the two variables are related to each other.

 ```python
 import pandas as pd